AimLight/FizzBuzz-CI-CD/README.md

 2. Joel Grus' [Ten Essays on Fizz Buzz](https://joelgrus.com/2020/06/06/ten-essays-on-fizz-buzz/) where he describes ways to solve the Fizz Buzz coding exercise.
 While it provides the 10 solutions, it is more a discussion on Python, Maths, Testing and Coding.
 And if you don't know who is Joel Grus, check out his presentation about his everalasting [love towards Jupyter Notebooks](https://youtu.be/7jiPeIFXb6U).

+Basically, in this repository I am going through Vladimir's paper step by step and show how I implemented each step in code.